baevm/monkey-lang-rs/README.md

-# monkey-lang-rs
+# monke-lang-rs
-Monkey language interpreter and compiler based on books "Writing an Interpreter in Go" and "Writing A Compiler In Go"
+Monke language interpreter and compiler based on books "Writing an Interpreter in Go" and "Writing A Compiler In Go"

 ---
 Supported features: